This Is How 15 Real People Lost 30 Pounds

 Photo courtesy of Instagram, @kati3_fit

-Katie didn’t let anything stand in her way of losing 30 pounds.
+Katie didn't let anything stand in her way of weight loss.
 Her weight-loss regimen is a combination of eating healthy, drinking lots of water, and exercising at her local Planet Fitness.
 How did she lose 30 pounds?
 She mixes up her workouts with cardio and strength training, which builds muscle mass and tones her tummy so she can blast fat!
-If you’re weight-training, it’s important to take your measurements in addition to weighing yourself, since you might gain muscle weight while losing fat weight, your total progress might not show on the scale.
-For more ways to shrink your measurements, check out 42 Ways to Lose 5 Inches of Belly Fat.
+If you're weight-training, it's important to take your measurements in addition to weighing yourself, since you might gain muscle weight while losing fat weight, your total progress might not show on the scale.

 Photo courtesy of Instagram, @renee_dangelo